Ashraf Muzwagi MD

 A. This is a required four months rotation occurring in the first year at Institution one, requiring 70-80% of the fellow’s time.

-D. This program serves on average 7 inpatients and up to three partially hospitalized (PHP/IOP) children and adolescents.
+D. This program serves on average 8 inpatients and up to four partially hospitalized (PHP) children and adolescents.
 The unit usually has about equal proportions of male and female patients and serves children 9 to 17 years of age, with one-third of patients below the age of 11.
-The patient mix consists of approximately 80% Caucasian, 14% African-American and 6% of various other racial backgrounds.
+The patient mix consists of approximately 75% Caucasian, 15% African-American and 6% of various other racial backgrounds.
 Average length of stay is 5 to 7 days.
 The main problems requiring admission are: affective disorders, including bipolar depression (50%), post traumatic stress disorder (15%), disruptive disorders (40%), eating disorder (10%), and schizophrenia or other psychotic disorders (5%).
 In excess of 25% of teenage patients have comorbid substance use disorders.
 Treatments include milieu and group therapy, family therapy, occupational therapy and recreational activities reinforcing mindfulness-based dialectical behavioral therapy (DBT-informed), cognitive behavioral therapy (CBT), interpersonal therapy (IPT), individual and supportive therapy, medication treatment, and onsite educational services.
-Focus is on a Dialetical Behavioral Therapy model aimed at improving the patient’s self-awareness and coping skills.
+Focus is on a Dialectical Behavioral Therapy model aimed at improving the patient’s self-awareness and coping skills.

-E. Average caseloads range from 5 to 8 inpatients at any given time with a maximum capacity for 15 patients on the inpatient unit.
+E. Average caseloads range from 5 to 9 inpatients at any given time with a maximum capacity for 15 patients on the inpatient unit.
 The attending child psychiatrists directs the multidisciplinary team, which consists of representatives from psychology, social work, nursing, occupational and recreational therapy, in addition to medical, psychology, and nursing students.
 They also participate in individual, family, and group therapies with children adolescents and their families.
 Fellows will teach and supervise 3rd and 4th year medical students on this rotation.

 E. Residents have at least two hours of weekly individual supervision with the faculty, in addition to daily case supervision.
 These hours are in addition to the teaching conferences, rounds, and seminars.